gitworkflows/meshplay/docs/pages/extensibility/providers.md

 **_Solution:_**

-You can define your custom callback URL by setting up `MESHPLAY_SERVER_CALLBACK_URL` env variable while installing meshery in your K8s cluster.
+You can define your custom callback URL by setting up `MESHPLAY_SERVER_CALLBACK_URL` env variable while installing meshplay in your K8s cluster.

 Example: